sophiagould/SP17ECE264pa02/README.md

 Decimal numbers (0, 1, 2, ..., 9), which are base 10, are widely used in daily life but
 computers understand only binary numbers (i.e., 0 or 1).
-Binary numbers can be quite long, so another common representation is hexademical numbers (0, 1, 2, ..., 9, A, B, C, D, E, F), which are base 16.
-A hexidecimal number starts with 0x to indicate that it is hexidecimal.
+Binary numbers can be quite long, so another common representation is hexadecimal numbers (0, 1, 2, ..., 9, A, B, C, D, E, F), which are base 16.
+A hexadecimal number starts with 0x to indicate that it is hexadecimal.
 "Hexadecimal" is often called "hex" for short.

 Hexadecimal numbers are a convenient representation because a group of four binary digits can be represented by one hex digit.
 Some examples are: